nitdn/nixos-machine/README.rst

 Feel free to drop any suggestions.
 I am kind of new to this nix ecosystem, so chances are I am most likely in the wrong about most things.

+.. |Please do not resize this app| image:: don't resize_ 1920x1080 only.svg